top of page

 Yoga has five principal meanings:

-1. Yoga, as a disciplined method for attaining a goal;
+1. Yoga, as a disciplined method for attaining a goal

-White clarifies that the last principle relates to legendary goals of "yogi practice", different from practical goals of "yoga practice," as they are viewed in South Asian thought and practice since the beginning of the Common Era, in the various Hindu, Buddhist, and Jain philosophical schools
+Yoga is a technique for entering into other bodies, generating multiple bodies, and attaining supernatural accomplishments.
+These are described in Tantric literature of Hinduism and Buddhism, as well as in the Buddhist Sāmaññaphalasutta.
+White clarifies that the last principle relates to the legendary goals of "yogi practice," which from the practical goals of "yoga practice," as viewed in South Asian thought and practice since the beginning of the Common Era across various Hindu, Buddhist, and Jain philosophical schools.

 bottom of page